 So, to help you in this regard, we now look at the chess sets that are typically used by professional players and passionate amateurs alike.
 Reading our blog won’t make you an expert on competitive chess, but it will help you avoid buying the wrong kind of product for your needs.

-What Chess Board Do Pros Use?
+What Chess Sets Do Professionals Use?

 Whilst the types of chess equipment needed for competitive play will vary from tournament to tournament, there is a type that is overwhelmingly preferred.
 In terms of boards, you will typically need one that suits 3.75” pieces.
 You’ll find that roll-up vinyl chess boards are most commonly used, as people don’t tend to want to risk damaging an expensive board in a public setting.